siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 separation.
 Distance is not a spatial coordinate but an operational measure of causal separation.

-In the companion work *Dimension and Space as Emergent Properties of Distance in a Cause-Effect Model of the Emergence of Time*, these causal distances define an effective geometry.
-Observers attempt to embed subsets of subnodes into Euclidean spaces $\mathbb{R}^D$ such that Euclidean distances approximate causal
+These causal distances define an effective geometry.
+Observers attempt to embed subsets of subnodes into Euclidean spaces $\mathbb{R}^D$ such that Euclidean distances approximate causal distances:
-distances:

 $$ \|\Phi(n_i) - \Phi(n_j)\| \approx d(n_i, n_j). $$